Geoduck clam (Panopea generosa): Anatomy, Histology, Development, Pathology, Parasites and Symbionts

 Simkiss, K. 1988.
 Molluscan Skin (excluding Cephalopods).
 The Mollusca Vol. 11 Form and Function.
 E.T.
 Truman and M.R.
 Clarke.
 Academic Press Inc. pp. 11 - 35.

-Bower, S.M. and Blackbourn, J. (2003): Geoduck clam (Panopea abrupta): Anatomy, Histology, Development, Pathology, Parasites and Symbionts: Amoeboflagellate Disease of Larval Geoduck Clams.
+Bower, S.M. and Blackbourn, J. (2003): Geoduck clam (Panopea generosa): Anatomy, Histology, Development, Pathology, Parasites and Symbionts: Epibonts of the Geoduck Clam.